gabriellabann/SE-SCC-Depression-clone/research-assessment.md

 - Having a maximally reproducible and dynamic manuscript
 - Fully committing to best practices for version control and GitHub integration/organization

+The most challenging aspect of this porject was most definetly the debugging, I also needed heavy assistance in writing the code itself but that in itself wasn't so difficult.
+The debugging took by far the most time and was the most nerve-racking.
+The most rewarding aspect of this project would probably be the finished project, however I ran into so many bugs that I was unable to render the pdf properly, and am completely lost as to how to achieve this.
+I've already exhausted every resource I can imagine and am on the brink of defeat.
+If I were to start over, I would definitely have attempted this project earlier in the quarter as to recieve more ongoing feedback.
+My biggest regret in this course is letting things slide till the second half of the quarter.
+From this project, I learned many coding skills like data cleaning, wrangling, visualization, and especially how to use Quarto to create manuscripts.
+This latter skill was most emphasized since the others I had used in prior mini-projects but not this one.
+What I am most proud of in this project is the scripts I have written to code/score different psychological measures.
+These will be very useful for other work given to me by the lab I am in.

+Creating figures and tables was complicated, the code itself wasn't so bad since the data visualization went fairly well in the mini project, however in this final project I ran into significant issues with scoring the CES-D. For some reason it kept giving me errors or telling me all participant's values were 0 when I know for a fact by looking at the raw data it is not.
+I'm at the point where I might comment out this coding to show I did the work and manually code the responses in excel so that the scoring and onward may run more smoothly.
+Weirdly enough too even though the IAT and Rosenberg Self-Esteem Scale went perfectly the first time around I ran the functions, every time
+I've tried to since it keeps giving me errors which doesn't make sense.
+To be completely honest due to courseload among other extracurricular responsibilities I did not have sufficient time to write any new content for the narrative of my literature review or discussion section, all that is included is copy paste from my thesis proposal.
+The statistical analysis techniques were ~somewhat~ fun to use, definetely important, however due to the many issues I experienced I may go back to just using SPSS for further thesis work since that is what my lab uses in the first place.
+To be completely honest I'm not sure what else I could use in terms of markdown features to create more of a polished final product.
+Once the bugs are worked out, if they even can be, this manuscript will be beneficial if reproducible and dynamic since the data I'm using is coming from cohort one of wave one of an ongoing study.
+Feeding in the data from cohort one wave 2 and 3, and the next/final cohort would be greatly beneficial to saving time in data analysis.
+One thing I do feel I have the hang of it fully comitting to best practices for version control and GitHub integration/organization.
+In general I feel I'm a highly organized person, so I greatly appreciate the level of version control given by GitHub, being someone who often goes back into GoogleDocs history or keeps a running extra document with changes/deletions.

 ## Grading